AdhirRamjiawan/SnakeEditor/README.txt

 		+ Remove setFrameRateLimit from Draw scene calls.
 		+ Create a sound repository for commonly used music and sound effects that can be used accross scenes
 		+ Record in game video
+		+ Add config file the game uses on startup.

 	- Console:
 		+ Add the ability to run debug scripts.